aezmine/sort/README.md

 # sort
-soring in JAVA using array
+sorting in JAVA using array
+SHARED BY AZMIN